2008- a miracle vintage!

 COLOUR: Dark reddish-black with intense purplish highlights

-BOUQUET: Very classy with floral, liquorice and slightly peppery aromas.
+NOSE: Very classy with floral, liquorice and slightly peppery aromas.

 PALATE: Magnificent, with a satin texture.
 Spicy, toasty, and fruity (black fruit, cherry, blackcurrant) flavours.
 Dense, refined tannin.
 Exceptionally long aftertaste.